ChenZhongPu/gnuplot/src/ch1/basic_usage.md

 ![Anatomy of a figure](img/anatomy.svg)

-The code for above can be found at `scripts/anatomy.gp`.
+The code for above can be found at `anatomy.gp`.

 ## Types of inputs to plotting functions
 Plotting command (`plot`) expects a file or a mathematical function as the input.
 For example, the `plot sin(x)` is able to output a figure of *sin* whose default range of *x* is from -10 to 10.
 In practice, the input data is usually stored in a file.